websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/reference/portlet-descriptor-to-osgi-service-property-map.md

     }
     ```

 * [<a name="ten">10</a>] Liferay creates each portlet's ID based on the portlet's name (i.e., the `portlet-name` descriptor in `liferay-portlet.xml` or the `javax.portlet.name` OSGi service property).
 Dashes, periods, and spaces are allowed in the portlet name, but they and all other JavaScript unsafe characters are stripped from the name value that's used for the portlet ID.
 Therefore, make your portlet name unique in light of the characters that are removed.
-Otherwise, if you try to deploy a portlet whose ID is the same as a portlet that's already deployed, your portlet deployment fails and Liferay logs this message:
+Otherwise, if you try to deploy a portlet whose ID is the same as a portlet that's already deployed, your portlet deployment fails and Liferay logs a message like this:

     ```
     Portlet id [portletId] is already in use